rhshah/PIe/docs/index.md

 ## PIe components

 1. **JSON based configuration** : JSON object is where we store all the resources with their versions.
 2. **Python Wrapper** : The concept here is to write wrapper in python around bioinformatics tools that allow you to execute the tools more easily by pre-selecing certain parameters.
-The presection happens using the JSON based configuration.
+The pre-selection happens using the JSON based configuration.
 3. **Containers** : In future, we will be using singularity and docker containers for the bioinformatics tools.
-But to start with we will use Bioconda.
+But to start with we will use Bioconda channel in Anaconda.
 4. **Common Workflow Language (CWL)** : Convert the python wrapper to common workflow language specification.
 5. **Workflow of workflow** : We will join multiple CWL workflows togather to create a final workflow.